QPL2025/qpl-jekyll/registration.md

 Permanent Inria employees may register for free and attend the conference dinner for free.
 To do so, please email Vladimir Zamdzhiev `{first.last at inria dot fr}` who will send you a special registration code that you can use during registration.

+If you have specific dietary requirements, please register for the dinner by Wednesday 12 July.
+The restaurant needs time to prepare, so we cannot guarantee that specific dietary requirements made after that date will be respected.

 Registration takes place [here](https://qpl2023.inviteo.fr/).
 Please register as soon as possible.

 Please contact the organisers if you have any questions.